eumel8/tf-k3s-otc/README.md

    * Install [rancher-backup](https://rancher.com/docs/rancher/v2.x/en/backups/v2.5/#installing-rancher-backup-with-the-helm-cli)
    * Perform etcd backup
    * Perform S3 backup
-   * Create Git Repo for new Raseed environment in a CI/CD pipeline
+   * Create Git Repo for new Rancher Upstream environment in a CI/CD pipeline
    * Shutdown old public endpoint (cluster agents of downstream cluster should disconnect)
    * Switch DNS entry of public endpoint (if no automation like external-dns is used)
    * Execute created CI/CD Pipeline for environment